StanJavaScripts/ContentGraph/README.md

-# ContentGraph
+# ContentGraph Project Description

-Using graphs and structured methods to provide the semantic representation of text content in a concise manner is a difficult problem.
-The ContentGraph project attempts to tackle this problem.
+Using graphs methods to provide semantic representation of textual content in a concise manner is a difficult problem.
+The ContentGraph project implements high-frequency words, keywords extraction, named entity recognition and subject-predicate-object phrase recognition techniques to organize textual information into graphs.
+Relevant information is extracted from text by using SPACY NLP methods, which contain NER extraction, relation detection, keywords extraction, frequencies words extraction.

+# Technologies used

+Built on python 3.7.
+Uses SPACY for NLP tasks including named entity recognition and subject-predicate-object phrase recognition.
+Uses Vis.js for graph visualization.
 The method adopted is: input a text document, extract key information from the document, structure it, and finally visualize the extracted information as a graph representation of the document.

-This project extract key information from the text by using SPACY NLP methods, which contain NER extraction, relation detection, keywords extraction, frequencies words extraction.

-Visualization of Text documents based on extracted text using NLP method.
+# How to test run it

 Enter a document, extract the key information from the document, structure it, and finally organize it into a graph based network visualization.
-The output graph displays the semantic information of a website content.

-1) How to use graphs and structure methods, that is, to provide the best semantic representation of the input text content in a concise way is a difficult problem.
-2) This project uses high-frequency words, keywords, named entity recognition, subject-predicate-object phrase recognition and other extraction methods, and tries to organize the three types of information into graphs.
-This representation is an attempt.
-3) Named entity recognition and key information extraction are limited by the performance of NLP, and there are still many deficiencies in algorithms and methods.

-The result is saved in the graph.html file.

-Built on python 3.7
-Uses Vis.js for visualization

-# How to test run it

-from ContentGraph import ContentMining

-content = " Enter your full text here"
+from ContentGraph import ContentMining content = " Enter your full text here"
 Miner = ContentMining()
 Miner.main(content)

 Alternatively you can run the "main.py" or the notebook "Testing-Works.ipynb" to test the algorithm.

 # Output

 The result of this will be shown in: graph_display.html

+# Limitations

+Named entity recognition and key information extraction are limited by the performance of NLP, and there are still many deficiencies in the algorithms and methods.